kit-tao/ticket-util/README.md

 1. The Date column in the report contains the  timestamp of when the ticket was created or when there is changed of status. i.e. when ticket's status is changed, the Date column contains the date when status change occurred.
 2. No database is used to store the history of the ticket status report.
-Therefore it will only identify ticket with closed status from a last report run date.
+Therefore it can only identify ticket with closed status from a last report run date.

 # Prerequisites